lachlanh/clojure-task/README.md

 (num->word 99) ;=> returns ninety nine
 ```

-## Docker alternative
+#### Docker alternative

-If you don't have lein installed it is possible to run the following commands using the standard clojure docker image.
-Use `docker run -it --rm -v "$PWD":/usr/src/app -w /usr/src/app clojure lein cloverage` any artifacts of the lein command will probably have permissions matching the docker daemon (everything was created as root when tested locally).
+If you don't have lein installed it is possible to run the lein commands using the standard clojure docker image.
+Use `docker run -it --rm -v "$PWD":/usr/src/app -w /usr/src/app clojure lein cloverage` any artifacts of the lein command will probably have permissions matching the docker daemon (everything was created as root when tested locally), it should be possible to overcome this with `-u` flag in docker but that is a tangential to the task at hand.

 ## License